Pediatric Surgery Guide

 Before surgery, our fasting requirements are not as strict as people think.
 It’s eight hours for any solid food, six hours for formula, four hours for breast milk, and only one hour for clear liquids!
 That means they can have Gatorade, apple juice, or even water up until one hour before surgery.

 We try to schedule the younger kids earlier in the day so they’re not “hangry” for too long.
-Our child life team is usually excellent about redirecting the kids’ energy with Play-Doh, Legos, coloring, movies, or apps.
+Our child life team is usually excellent at redirecting the kids’ energy with Play-Doh, Legos, coloring, movies, or apps.
 It’s not perfect but definitely tolerable.
 Patience and redirection are key with children this age no matter what’s involved, whether it’s surgical or non-surgical!

 I have a 19-month-old with UPJ obstruction—standard treatment, what’s post-op recovery like?

-A procedure called robot-assisted laparoscopic pyeloplasty is the standard treatment for UPJ obstruction at Lurie Children’s and at most higher volume pediatric centers with experienced robotic surgeons.
+A procedure called robot-assisted laparoscopic pyeloplasty is the standard treatment for UPJ obstruction at Lurie Children’s and at most higher-volume pediatric centers with experienced robotic surgeons.
 Regarding recovery from this procedure, most children do not require prescription pain medications after hospital discharge (which is usually about 24 hours post-op), and many don’t even need over-the-counter pain meds.
 There are no activity restrictions, and kids are typically back to normal in a day or two.

 However, if the child has a more traditional open surgery for the condition, he or she may need pain medications for two to seven days post-procedure.
 At 19 months, there would be few specific activity restrictions (older kids would be restricted from gym, sports, etc.).
 The child will probably be feeling back to normal somewhere between five to 10 days after surgery.